African trypanosomiasis (sleeping sickness)

 Symptoms usually appear months or even years after the bite from an infected tsetse fly.

 Symptoms of T. b. gambiense infection are often non-specific, such as:

 - weight loss

-- Neurological symptoms, like sleep disturbances, poor coordination, and personality changes, develop months after the initial infection.
+Neurological symptoms, like sleep disturbances, poor coordination, and changes in behaviour, develop months to years after the initial infection.

 Where is African trypanosomiasis (sleeping sickness) a concern?